Please note that Tapas no longer supports Internet Explorer.

 Cain opened his eyes to find himself back in his childhood room.

 The air smelled the same, like dust, sunlight, and pressed flowers.
-A small vase sat on the windowsill, petals wilting at the edge.
-Toys were scattered across the floor; books and ornaments lined the shelves.
+A small vase sat on the windowsill, its petals wilting at the edges.
+Toys were scattered across the floor, while books and ornaments lined the shelves.
 Everything was as it had been.
-Untouched.
-Peaceful.
+Untouched and peaceful.

 Outside, night draped the world in stillness.
 The stars glimmered through the open windows, and the leaves of the old oak tree swayed gently in the wind.